PlumpMath/marx/README.md

     <duty-declaration>      ::= <duty-reference> requires <comrade-count> Comrades and<newline>
                                 From each according to<newline>
                                     (<expression-list> | <comment>)*
-                                To each according to his needs
+                                To each according to his needs<newline>
     <unite>                 ::= Workers of <union-reference> unite!
     <expression-list>       ::= <expression> | <expression-list><expression>
     <expression>            ::= <name><newline> | <name> [*/+\-] <name><newline>